 333 South Grand Avenue, Los Angeles, CA 90071-3197 USA

-Mr. Smith has represented clients in a wide range of appellate matters in both state and federal courts, including appeals involving class certification, privacy, professional liability, and legal ethics.
-He has also defended clients in class actions across numerous substantive areas of law, including privacy, the Telephone Consumer Protection Act (TCPA), consumer fraud, and insurance law.
+Mr. Smith has represented clients in a wide range of litigation in both federal and state courts.
+He has defended clients in class actions across numerous substantive areas of law, including privacy, the Telephone Consumer Protection Act (TCPA), consumer fraud, and insurance law.
+Mr. Smith also represents clients on appeal in a wide range of matters, with a particular focus on appellate proceedings in California state court.
 Finally, Mr. Smith has substantial experience with the federal and state False Claims Acts, in both trial and appellate courts.

 Before joining the firm, Mr. Smith served as a law clerk to the Honorable Kathleen Cardone of the United States District Court for the Western District of Texas.
 He has also worked in the entertainment industry before law school where he wrote, directed, and produced commercials.